A family coliving village

 Family life as it should be

 Conventional patterns of school and work prevent us from spending time with our favorite people.
-At The Field School of Hvar, we choose to pass most of our days with family and friends.
-We all “work” in the same building: parents in the coworking lounge; kids in the learning center.
+At The Field School of Hvar, we all “work” in the same building: parents in the coworking lounge; kids in the learning center.
 We frequently run into each other on walks to town or the beach.
 Accommodations combine privacy and proximity, transforming strangers into friends, and friends into an extended support network for life’s big and little challenges.
 It’s not an intentional community.
 It doesn’t need to be.
 It’s a village.

 Much of our culture emerges from the hobbies, skills, and traditions that our families want to share.
 In our first fall session, families hosted a pasta-making workshop, an afternoon crochet, and a trick-or-treat evening with DIY lanterns.
 For each other, parents hosted meditation, yoga, a men’s group, sound baths, wine tastings, and acupuncture.
 One set of parents dedicated significant time to building a wooden kayak together, creating a carefully thought-out series of opportunities for learners of all ages to contribute.